ParmEd/ParmEd/doc/topologyobjects.rst

 -----------------------

 The :class:`Cmap` class is a correction map defined between adjacent torsions (i.e., 5 atoms separated by 4 bonds).
-Like the other valence terms deNatali Di Russo <natalidirusso@gmail.com>scribed above, it contains 5 :class:`Atom` instances and may contain 4 :class:`Bond` instances (as tested via the ``in`` operator).
+Like the other valence terms described above, it contains 5 :class:`Atom` instances and may contain 4 :class:`Bond` instances (as tested via the ``in`` operator).
 See the API documentation for :class:`Cmap` for more details.